jaybhavsar555/File_SystemDev/README.md

 # LiveOS
-It an idea to understand and develop most Efficient Os.
+It is an idea to understand and develop most Efficient Os.